-The Group enters into contracts as a lessor with respect to some of its investment properties and premises.
+The Group enters into contracts as a lessor with respect to some of its properties.
 These contracts are classified as operating leases because the Group does not transfer substantially all the risks and rewards incidental to ownership of assets to the lessees.
 Rental income from operating leases is recognised in the income and expenditure account as other income (note 2.17.5) on a straight-line basis over the lease term.